enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/parameters.rst

 available to any node.

 A second file exists, named JQM_ROOT/conf/jqm.properties.
 It is not currently used, except if you are using the (not production grade) database HSQLDB, in which case the line it contains must be uncommented.
-It can be safely deleted otherwise.
+It can be - and should be - safely deleted otherwise.

 **Changes to bootstrap files require an engine restart**.